Overview

 This allows you to implement your own upgrade logic.

-For most cases, it's recommended to leverage Autopilot's default upgrade migration strategy for a seamless and automated upgrade experience.
+For most cases, we recommend to leverage Autopilot's default upgrade migration strategy for a seamless and automated upgrade experience.

 If you choose to enable custom upgrades, ensure that you have upgrade_version set to your specific versioning semantics to allow you to increment the version tag on future images.